 Guaranteed Renewability, Guaranteed Insurability, and Term Conversion Riders

-Most individuals opt for term insurance because it is more affordable and the coverage lasts only for as long as you need it.
+Most individuals opt for a term life insurance policy because it is more affordable and the coverage lasts only for as long as you need it.
 But life insurance needs can — and often do — change with time.

 As your 20-year term policy approaches its expiry date, you may realize your family still needs life insurance protection.
 Or, your existing coverage is no longer adequate.
 It may also happen that term life insurance is no longer the best option for you.

-It is important to pay attention to the kind of riders the insurer offers.
+It is important to pay attention to the kind of riders the life insurance company offers.
 Life insurance riders are add-ons that offer extra coverage or benefits.
 Some of them are built into your policy by default while others can be purchased by paying extra.

 If you are interested in taking out a term life insurance plan, three of the most important riders to consider are:

 - Guaranteed Renewability Rider: This rider allows you to renew your term policy without a medical examination.
-That means if you want to continue coverage beyond the initial term, the insurer can neither turn your request down nor factor your current health into the renewal premium rate.
+That means if you want to continue coverage beyond the initial term, the life insurance company can neither turn your request down nor factor your current health into the renewal premium rate.
 Sure, your renewal premiums will be higher, but the increase will be only due to age.

 - Guaranteed Insurability Rider: It allows you to increase your coverage amount up to a preset limit without having to go through underwriting again.
-Generally, insurers let you purchase additional coverage at specific dates in future, like the fifth policy anniversary, or after a major life event, like the birth of a child.
+Generally, a life insurance company let you purchase additional coverage at specific dates in future, like the fifth policy anniversary, or after a major life event, like the birth of a child.

-Large insurance providers are generally financially strong and go back many decades, even more than a century.
-When you buy from a large insurance company, you can rest assured the provider will keep its end of the bargain and pay the policy amount when the time comes.
-Large insurance carriers usually also offer a wider range of products than small players, which can be advantageous for buyers who need more than one type of life insurance policy.
+Large insurance companies are generally financially strong and go back many decades, sometimes over a century.
+When you buy from a large insurance company, you can rest assured the company will keep its end of the bargain and pay the policy amount when the time comes.
+Large insurance carriers usually also offer a wider range of products and life insurance options than small players, which can be advantageous for buyers who need more than one type of life insurance policy.

 Factors that are more important include: